 The applicant may complete the Convictions and Residency History portions.
 This information must be explained and reviewed by the school bus officer or coordinator.

 The applicant may complete the Work History portion.
 This page must be signed and dated in the presence of the CHP school bus officer or coordinator.

 First Aid Examination: As part of the certification process, school bus and youth bus driver applicants must pass a first aid examination.
 Applicants may be administered a first aid examination and certified by the American Red Cross or any of the approved providers for school bus drivers listed on the Emergency Medical Services Authority’s (EMSA) website, or by the CHP.
-You may access EMSA’s web site at www.emsa.ca.gov/child_care.
+You may access EMSA’s web site at emsa.ca.gov/childcare External link .
 Then scroll down and click on School Bus Driver First Aid Training Programs.

 The CHP revised its first aid examination in July 2015.
 The criteria for this examination are based on all chapters of the 2014 American Red Cross, First Aid/CPR/AED Participants Manual (Item #656756).
 The manual may be purchased at any American Red Cross online bookstore for a nominal fee, or other bookstores in your area.